 Two rose designs are available, both from original instruments.

-One is taken from a lute by Laux Maler, and the other from a lute by Magnus Tieffenbrucker.
+The upper one is taken from a lute by Laux Maler, and the lower one from a lute by Magnus Tieffenbrucker.

 student Lutes, No.1 Anonymous Italian Lute (top left and lower right)

 and No.3 Alto Lute in a' (below left and centre).